anomsubmi/assemblyarchitect/README.md

 ## 📚 Educational Objectives

-Assembly Arquitect is designed to support the following learning outcomes:
+Assembly architect is designed to support the following learning outcomes:

 - Understand the role of registers and memory in computation.
 - Practice control flow using jumps and loops.